Once you understand what's important to you and what you have to offer, learn the different paths available to you.

 The expert path might be a good fit if you recognize that your passion is your technical specialty and want to grow your career without having to become a manager.
 Last is a value path.
 This is another way to recognize that you're not tied to a specific technical area of expertise.
 Instead, you want to develop a plan that enables you to continually add value to your field or an organization.
 This path requires you to anticipate what tools will be needed in the future and get training and development that helps you obtain these skills.

 This is a good path for those who like variety and get energy from continually adding to their toolbox of skills.
 I have yet to meet anyone who didn't tell me they wanted to grow their career.
 It really comes down to identifying how you want to grow it.
 Remember, growth can happen by taking a variety of paths.
 It's just a matter of identifying the one that makes the most sense for you.

-- How the workplace has changed
+- Define how the workplace has changed.

-- Creating short- and long-term goals
+- Prepare to create short- and long-term goals.